How all 48 finalists qualified for the 2026 World Cup in North America

-The 2026 World Cup is a) somehow less than seven months away and b) absolutely bloody massive.
+The 2026 World Cup is a) somehow less than three months away and b) absolutely bloody massive.
 Some might suggest it is, if anything, Clive, almost too massive.
 As you no doubt know by now there are a frankly unwieldy 48 teams heading to USA, Canada and Mexico next summer and that means the various qualification processes across FIFA’s six continental confederations all looked a bit different this time.

 All apart from CONMEBOL, of course, who remained rightly and righteously wedded to their lovely neat 10-team league.
 It is, admittedly, an option not really open to any of the other confederations.